mindis/snowplow.github.com/_posts/2013-05-13-snowplow-unstructured-events-guide.md

 <h2><a name="properties-object">2.
 The `properties` JavaScript object</a></h2>

 The `properties` JavaScript consists of a set of individual `name: value` properties.

 The structure must be flat - in other words, properties cannot be nested.
 Continuing with the exampe code above, this means that the following is **not** allowed:

 {% highlight javascript %}
 {
-    product_id: 'ASO01043',
-    category: { primary: 'Womenswear', secondary: 'Dresses'}, // NOT allowed ...
+    category: { primary: 'Womenswear', secondary: 'Dresses'}, // NOT allowed }
-}
 {% endhighlight %}